-Pascal wrote a letter to his brother-in-law Périer and asked him to carry out the experiment on the very steep mountain Puy-de-Dôme, close to Périer's home.
-Périer agreed and on September 19, 1648 [3], he climbed the Puy-de-Dôme (1500 m) accompanied by several men who served to testify the results which was common practice at the time.
+Périer agreed and on September 19, 1648 [3], he climbed the Puy de Dôme (1500 m) accompanied by several men who served to testify the results, which was common practice at the time.
 They recorded the height of the mercury column at various altitudes.
 From the foot to the top of the mountain, the difference of the mercury column's height was almost 8 cm and Pascal was very pleased: the first successful pressure measurement had been carried out!
 Torricelli, however, never enjoyed the triumph of the experiment based on his invention: he had died a year before.

-Despite these experiments the discussion between the plenists (no vacuum is possible in nature) and the vacuists (vacuum is possible) continued.
-One of the leading vacuists was Otto von Guericke, burgomaster of Magdeburg in Germany from 1645 to 1676, Fig. 1.4.
+Despite these experiments, the discussion between the plenists (no vacuum is possible in nature) and the vacuists (vacuum is possible) continued.
+One of the leading vacuists was Otto von Guericke, burgomaster of Magdeburg in Germany from 1645 to 1676 (Figure 1.4).